-As I was trying to go to sleep, I could hear a deep humming as the wind blew; I assumed it was caused by the wind flowing past the mountains.
+As I was trying to go to sleep last night, I could hear a deep humming as the wind blew; I assumed it was caused by the wind flowing past the mountains.
 I was a bit concerned by the wind and the cloud that had been slowly descending on us, but after I woke up briefly around 10, I noticed that I could see stars in two directions, and I decided that we were going to be fine after all.

 I actually had to take off my down jacket around midnight; it wasn’t as cold out as I feared it would be, and I was way too warm in my sleeping bag with it on.
 That said, the warmth certainly didn’t help me get out of my sleeping bag any quicker come morning.

 The rock we were sleeping on was slanted, and not entirely flat, but it wound up being far less uncomfortable than I had expected it would be.
 But, with our sleeping pads crammed next to each other for warmth, and with the slope of the rock we were sleeping on, it was somewhat difficult and uncomfortable to shift positions, and we tended to slightly slide downhill over time.

 Early in the morning, as I was attempting to adjust my rain jacket over my feet, the zipper on my sleeping bag spilt open.
 I needed to get it completely closed so I wouldn’t lose all the heat inside, and I had to fight with it for quite awhile to get it to close properly.
 Unfortunately, in the process, I apparently accidentally elbowed Quoi in the face a few times.
 Oops.